University College London: Rivalry with King's College London

-UCL has a long-running, mostly friendly rivalry with King's College London, which has historically been known as "Rags".
+UCL has a long-running, mostly friendly rivalry with King's College London, but there were frequent clashes in the interwar period which have historically been known as "rags".
 UCL students have been referred to by students from King's as the "Godless Scum of Gower Street", in reference to a comment made at the founding of King's, which was based on Christian principles.
 UCL students in turn referred to King's as "Strand Polytechnic".

-Shortly after the 1922 kidnapping of Phineas, King's adopted their own mascot – initially a large papier mâché beer bottle, soon replaced by Reggie the Lion.
+In 1922 Phineas, the UCL mascot was kidnapped by King's students, leading to a pitched battle in the King's College quad as UCL students recovered their mascot.
+Shortly after this, King's adopted their own mascot – initially a large papier-mâché beer bottle, soon replaced by Reggie the Lion.
 During the 1927 rag, Reggie was captured by UCL students and his body filled with rotten apples.
-During the same year, an attempt by King's students to capture Phineas led to the "Battle of Gower Street", caught on camera by British Pathe.
+During the same year, an attempt by King's students to capture Phineas led to the "Battle of Gower Street", caught on camera by British Pathé.
 On another occasion, Reggie was castrated by UCL students.

 King's students stole the embalmed head of Jeremy Bentham in October 1975, only returning it after UCL paid a ransom to charity.
 The head is now kept in the UCL vaults.